 It pays off many times to learn one's metering well early on.
 It accounts for happy, winning pc's instead of agitated or dispersed ones.
 It also accounts for happy auditors that audit with competence and pride.

 Meter Drills and Different Meters

-You are just about ready to do the actual drills with the ST Meter.
+You are just about ready to do the actual drills with the CT Meter.
 They are referred to throughout the manual as EM Drill's (Expert Metering Drills - EM and number.
 Like: EM 24 is the drill for Instant Reads).
 EM stands originally for Electro-psycho Meter.
 Different manufactures of this device have however different names for it.
-They are all called 'Meters', like CB Meter, Clarity Meter, E Meter, C Meter, Freedom Meter, etc. Since they all in principle work the same, we call the device as such 'ST Meter'.
-So 'ST Meter' is not a brand name, but the technical term we use for the device.
-We refer usually to it simply as the 'Meter'.
+They are all called 'Meters', like CB Meter, Clarity Meter, E Meter, C Meter, Freedom Meter, GSR Meter, etc. Since they all in principle work the same, we call the device as such 'CT Meter'.
+So 'CT Meter' is not a brand name, but the technical term we use for the device.
+We usually refer to it simply as the 'Meter'.
 When drilling on a specific manufacturer's Meter you will of course have to refer to his user's manual for technical specifications and special features.
 The basic skills you will have to learn are independent of the brand of Meter you use.
 The Expert Metering Drills can be done on all of them.

 The coach is usually the one that holds the cans and gives the instructions.
 He 'flunks' (corrects) errors in the student's performance.
 The student is the Meter operator.

 Here are Malcolm Cheminais' observations as an instructor which he made while supervising students and coaches doing the drills.
 They still hold true today: